AlloSphere-Research-Group/AlloSystem/README.md

 You can also optionally force or disable building of external modules setting the following variables:

-* BUILD_GAMMA
+* `BUILD_GAMMA`
-* BUILD_GLV
+* `BUILD_GLV`

 like:

 	cmake . -DBUILD_GAMMA=0

+Other variables that affect the build:

+* `BUILD_ROOT_DIR`: Sets where the build products will be put.
+This includes binaries, libraries and headers.
+By default it is set to the folder `build/` within the AlloSystem root folder.

 ##5.
 Installing Allosystem

 You can install the AlloSystem libraries and headers, which will allow CMake AlloSystem projects to use it instead of having to include all the AlloSystem sources in your project.
+The difference between the install target and setting `BUILD_ROOT_DIR` is that the install target only copies libraries and headers, not executables.

 Using CMake configured for Makefiles, you will be able to install all of AlloSystem with headers by doing:

 	sudo make install

-You can specify a different install path by doing (e.g. to install in /opt/local):
+You can specify a different install path by doing (e.g. to install in `/opt/local`):

 	./distclean
 	cmake -DCMAKE_INSTALL_PREFIX:PATH=/opt/local .